- Course Number:

 Intended Outcomes for the course

-1. Perform basic commercial maneuvers with no instructor assistance.
+- Perform basic commercial maneuvers with no instructor assistance;

-2. Take responsibility as Pilot In Command, perform preflight duties and all other procedures necessary for the safe conduct of cross-country flights flight under both Visual and Instrument Flight Rules (VFR and IFR), to Commercial Pilot standards, drawing on a broad base of experience gained in the training scenarios.
+- Take responsibility as Pilot In Command, perform preflight duties and all other procedures necessary for the safe conduct of cross-country flights under both Visual and Instrument Flight Rules (VFR and IFR), to Commercial Pilot standards, drawing on a broad base of experience gained in the training scenarios;

-3. Maintain contingency plans and a high level of situational awareness during both VFR and IFR cross-country flights.
+- Maintain contingency plans and a high level of situational awareness during both VFR and IFR cross-country flights; and

-4. Qualify to apply for and take the FAA Instrument Rating practical test
+- Qualify to take the FAA Instrument Helicopter Rating knowledge and practical tests.

 Outcome Assessment Strategies